 The Commission des normes, de l’équité, de la santé et de la sécurité du travail (CNESST or labour standards, pay equity and workplace health and safety board) has a tool that you can use to calculate what you are owed.

-Attention!
-To receive holiday pay, you must not be absent from work, without approval, the day before to or after September 6th.
+Careful!
+To receive holiday pay, you must not be absent from work, without permission, the workday before or after September 4th.

 Your employer can ask you to work during a public holiday.
 If this happens, they must pay you for your hours.
 In addition, they must also pay you an indemnity.
 Your employer will have two choices.
 They can: